 Each variety of flowchart shape has its own specific meaning.
 While you can create a flowchart online using only the most common symbol types, knowing how to make a flowchart using them all can come in handy.
+In this post we're breaking down all the flowchart symbols.

 We’re here to help.
 Welcome to Gliffy's guide to understanding flowchart symbols.